-Summary of effect of the proposed specific changes on existing CBC regulations:
+Summary of effect of the proposed specific changes on existing CEBC regulations:

-- Addition of text related to the use of retroactive permits for approval of existing unpermitted residential structures and recognition of the application of prior applicable building codes, in force, at or near the time of the unpermitted construction, based on the determination of the local enforcing agency.
+- Addition of text providing reference to the use of retroactive permits for approval of existing unpermitted residential structures, and recognition of the application of prior applicable building codes in force, at or near the time of the unpermitted construction, based on the determination of the local enforcing agency.
 This is not a mandate and clarifies existing law and practice.
-The benefit of this amendment will make clear to local enforcing agencies the ability to issue retroactive permits which will increase the number of legally permitted existing buildings that were constructed without construction permits issued by the local enforcement agency and ensure the health and safety therein. - Addition of text providing a reference to special enforcement procedures related to delayed correction of building violations will allow occupancy of accessory dwelling units that need correction, but do not endanger health and safety.
-The text also acts as a reference to the statutory section authorizing the delay in correction. - Addition of text requiring an inspection for wood covers protecting connections in mass timber buildings.
+The benefit of this amendment will increase the number of legally occupiable existing unpermitted buildings. - Addition of text providing a reference to special enforcement procedures related to delayed correction of building violations will allow occupancy of accessory dwelling units that need correction, but do not endanger health and safety.
+The text also acts as a reference to the statutory section authorizing the delay in correction.
+The text does not mandate the approval of the delay. - Addition of an existing statutory requirement in the State Housing Law for inspection of exterior elevated elements and reference to inspections specifically for condominium projects provides complete set of required inspections in the CEBC.
+These inspections are intended to identify elevated wooden structures in need of repair and ensure continued safety for the public. - A definition is proposed for "accessory dwelling unit" and "exterior elevated element" to clarify the meaning of the terms as used in new proposed text. - Addition of text and a reference to existing statute related to garage door openers will notify code users of a requirement to replace an existing garage door opener without a battery backup function with a garage door opener that includes battery backup, when existing garage doors are replaced.
+This also clarifies that the retroactive statutory requirement is exempt from HSC provisions for retention and use of original materials and methods of construction.